-The proponent is intending to combine its documentation as much as possible, in order to prepare a single package of assessment documents to address requirements under the Victorian, Tasmanian and Commonwealth legislation.

-The intention is for Marinus Link to prepare combined documentation (EES/EIS/EISG package) on the project and its effects on the environment (across all the jurisdictions).
-This consolidated manner of presenting information (across the jurisdictions) will assist stakeholders, to access and engage with the project and its issues and potential impacts, despite where they might reside or manifest.
-The integration of information on the project and its impacts would also help to minimise duplication.
-Interested stakeholders would be able to provide views and inputs on the project and its effects, which could be with respect to the project's obligations under both or either of the Environment Effects Act and EPBC Act.
+The proponent is intending to combine its Victorian EES, Tasmanian EIS and Commonwealth EIS documentation as much as possible, in order to prepare a single package of assessment documents to address requirements under the Victorian, Tasmanian and Commonwealth legislation.
+This consolidated manner of examining matters and presenting information (across the jurisdictions) will assist stakeholders to access and engage with the project, its issues, potential impacts and mitigation, despite where they might reside or manifest and help to minimise duplication.

-2. Assessment process and required approvals
+2 Assessment process and required approvals